The Big Question 17: Is Christianity Responsible for Holding Back Education Throughout History?

 One of the reasons why Christianity has led in the area of education has been its emphasis on the written word of the Bible.
 Christians invented the idea of the book, as we know it today.
-And that’s why Christianity has, from its beginnings, emphasized the importance of literacy.
+And that’s why Christianity has, from its beginnings, emphasised the importance of literacy.
 This, together with the Protestant Reformation, were key factors in the invention of the printing press.

 Many of the world’s languages were first set to writing by Christian missionaries in order for people to read the Bible.
 Christians have also been responsible for the development of both private and public libraries in Western society, which had a huge impact on the development of learning and culture.

-I know that today there are all sorts of debates about whether religion should have any role at all in public schools.
+I know that today there’s all sorts of debates about whether religion should have any role at all in public schools.
 However, the reality is that the idea of universal education, and of the public school system was a Christian idea to start with.
 Christians were also responsible for championing the education of women at a time when education was usually only for men.